Cockatrice/Cockatrice/doc/doxygen/extra-pages/index.md

-@mainpage Cockatrice Documentation
+@mainpage Documentation

-# Welcome

-This is the **main landing page** of the Cockatrice documentation.
+Welcome to the Cockatrice code documentation.

-- Go to the @subpage user_reference page
+- @subpage user_reference
-- Review the @subpage developer_reference
+- @subpage developer_reference

-Or check out the [Cockatrice Webpage](https://cockatrice.github.io/).
+Please also check the <a href="https://cockatrice.github.io/" target="_blank" rel="noopener noreferrer">Cockatrice Webpage</a> or our <a href="https://github.com/Cockatrice/Cockatrice" target="_blank" rel="noopener noreferrer">Code Repository</a> for general information.